bokeh/bokeh/sphinx/source/docs/user_guide/concepts.rst

 .. bokeh-plot:: docs/user_guide/examples/concepts_plotting.py
     :source-position: above

-The main observation is that the typical usage involves creating plots objects with the |figure| function, then using the glyph methods like |Figure.circle|
+The main observation is that the typical usage involves creating plot objects with the |figure| function, then using the glyph methods like |Figure.circle|
 to add renderers for our data.
 We do not have to worry about configuring any axes or grids (although we can configure them if we need to), and specifying